Early Childhood Education

 ECE 312 Child Development

-This course will examine the physical, cognitive, social and emotional development of the child from the prenatal period through adolescence.
-Scientific findings from a range of disciplines will inform an integrated examination of theory and practice during the childhood years.
+This course examines the progression of development in the physical, cognitive, social, and emotional domains and identifies developmental milestones for children from conception through adolescence.
+Interactions between biological processes and environmental factors are emphasized.
+Students will observe children, evaluate individual differences, and analyze characteristics of development at various stages according to developmental theories.
 This course is designed to fulfill General Education, Early Childhood Education and Psychology degree requirements.
 This course is not open to those who have previously taken PSYC 372.

 Student Learning Outcomes